Luxauto.lu Blog

 Conclusion

-The drag coefficient is a crucial indicator for assessing a car’s aerodynamic efficiency.
-Though often overlooked, it plays a vital role in reducing fuel consumption and increasing the range of electric vehicles.
-Models like the Tesla Model S. Porsche Taycan, Mercedes EQS, DS N°8, and Audi 100 show that optimizing Cx leads to more efficient and high-performing vehicles.
-It’s time this metric received more attention from consumers when choosing their next car.
+The drag coefficient is an essential indicator of a car's aerodynamic efficiency.
+Although it is often overlooked, it plays a crucial role in reducing fuel consumption and increasing a car's range. velectric vehicles.
+Models such as the Tesla Model S, the Porsche Taycan, the Mercedes-Benz EQS, the DS N°8 and the Audi 100 show that optimising Cx can lead to more efficient and energy-saving vehicles.
+It's time that this indicator was better known and taken into account by consumers when they buy their next vehicle.

 ACL - Automobile Club du Luxembourg